Questions & Answers

 The biggest issue for overseas buyers is identification to the satisfaction of your solicitor.
 For this, the following ID information is required:

-- Address ID e.g. driving licence, ID card or utility bill
+- Address ID e.g. driving license, ID card or utility bill

 You will also need to state the “source of funding” – normally this is from ‘savings’ or ‘business profits’ and bank statements may be needed to prove funds.
 If you are not able to visit at present and are not in the UK, we will need attested copies prior to the exchange of contracts.
 These can be attested by any UK solicitor beforehand (e.g. at the viewing visit) or by a Lawyer in the buyer’s own country, in which case the Land Registry form ID-1 will need to be completed.
 Full details and instructions are provided.

-For the ‘best buy’ investment properties the costs are low and fixed – the costs vary from £795 to £995 depending on the property selected and include:
+For the ‘best buy’ investment properties the costs are low and fixed – the costs are fixed at £999 and include:

 - Solicitor fees